 - What is the motivation behind a purchase?

 - How do changing factors in society affect decisions?

-What other questions do you have about identifying buying habits and using them to your advantage?
+What other questions do you use when identifying buying habits of your target market?
 Let us know in the comments section below!